markentier/markentier.tech/site/content/posts/2020/11/raspberry-pi-400/index.md

 <!-- more -->

 On announcement day and afterwards my Twitter timeline was pretty dominated by the [announcement of the new device][r400-news], the Raspberry Pi 400.
 And first I felt even a bit annoyed by it, which might be more about the pandemic and isolation speaking than an actual dislike about the news.
-Because thinking about it a bit more I start to like the idea of the new computer quite a lot.
+Because thinking about it a bit more I start to like the idea behind the new computer quite a lot.

 My first "real" computer (besides an kids edu device when I was eight years old) was an Amiga 500, which is quite similar to the Pi 400.
 And I have fond memories about that time.
 Of course, back then and now, both have their advantages and disadvantages.